DHTMLX/docs-diagram/docs/api/data_collection/copy_method.md

 ### Description

-@short: creates a copy of an item at the defined position
+@short: Creates a copy of an item at the defined position

 ### Usage